 - How soon can I access the funds if my loan is approved?

-- I have returned safely to Canada.
-How do I repay the loan?
+- How do I repay the loan?

 Q1: What is the COVID-19 Emergency Loan Program for Canadians Abroad?